LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Implementation Details

 running $K$ iterations (default $K\!=\!6$) with light momentum to avoid oscillation, and then \emph{reuse} the resulting $\hat\tau$ for all deployments with the same $(\beta_{\max},\delta)$ and (if enabled) the same $Q$‑composition.

-\textbf{Evaluation protocol.} Unless stated, each configuration is evaluated over $5$ random seeds $\times$ $10$ episodes per seed.
-We report means $\pm$ standard errors across all episodes.
+\textbf{Evaluation protocol.} Unless stated, each configuration is evaluated over $10$ random seeds $\times$ $10$ episodes per seed.
+We report means $\pm$ standard deviation across all seeds.
 Actions are mapped back to the environment scale and clipped to bounds before stepping.
-For D4RL environments we also report normalized scores (when supported).